MrLunatic001/ICAero-11/README.md

 After partitioning the dataset into training and test, we then trained an MLP model to identify optimal sites.
 The suitability of each site was given on a normalised scale from 0 to 1, with 0 being suitable and 1 being best suited.

-We also designed a front-end UI for ease of use and accessibility.
+We also designed a front-end UI in the form of a website for ease of use and accessibility.
 Our intention with the tool is to guide local authorities and policymakers with their decision-making.
 We sincerely hope that we have achieved this goal to the best of our ability.

 From the ICAero Team